Atwood Gibson Writers' Trust Fiction Prize

 The Atwood Gibson Writers' Trust Fiction Prize, formerly known as the Rogers Writers' Trust Fiction Prize, is a Canadian literary award presented by the Writers' Trust of Canada after an annual juried competition of works submitted by publishers.
 Alongside the Governor General's Award for English-language fiction and the Giller Prize, it is considered one of the three main awards for Canadian fiction in English.
-Its eligibility criteria allow for it to garland collections of short stories as well as novels.
+Its eligibility criteria allow for it to garland collections of short stories as well as novels; works that were originally written and published in French are also eligible for the award when they appear in English translation.

 The award was first presented in 1997.
 It was renamed in January 2021, in order to honour the Canadian writers Margaret Atwood and Graeme Gibson.
 Concurrently with the renaming, the prize package was increased from $50,000 to $60,000, matching the amount currently presented by its sibling, the Hilary Weston Writers' Trust Prize for Nonfiction.
 The prize is sponsored by Jim Balsillie.